Edwin A. Seibel: Threat on life

-On August 19, 1953, only months after assuming the mayoralty, the mayor and his appointed chief of police William H. Potvin would receive a death threat written as a crude ballot.
+On August 19, 1953, only months after assuming the mayoralty, the mayor and his appointed chief of police William H. Potvin received a death threat written as a crude ballot.
 The letter, written in a shaky hand, was received the morning after the murder of the leader of the local Republican committee, Alderman Henry H. Noel, in his home at 2am.
 On it, Noel's name appeared with an "X" along with the names of the other two.
 He, Potvin, and Seibel had received a number of calls in the early hours of the morning, made from public pay stations in the city and laden with profanity and threats.
 It was reported that leading up to his murder, Noel had been threatened by multiple people, including at least one who spoke broken French and at least one specifically blaming him for a recent shake-up in the police force.
 Several suspects in Noel's murder were rounded up and fingerprinted to compare with one lifted from a screen door at Noel's home believed to have been made during the incident.

 After receiving the note, Seibel phoned the FBI branch office in Boston, which followed up with an investigation, as well as an inquiry by the US Postal Service.
 Unfortunately the message had been handled by several city officials and members of the press before being checked for prints.
 During the investigation, a disagreement arose between the FBI and USPS and the Holyoke Police, with the latter believing the threat was from a fraud and the former not discounting the notion that it had indeed been written in the hand of the murderer.